qaisjp/comm2-report/chapters/30-design/0500-libraries.md

 We do not have any experience with Vue, but have worked with Angular and React before, so we did not consider Vue.
 Despite React being more popular than Angular [@AngularVsReact] we have chosen to work with Angular as it is "a full-fledged framework for software development, which usually does not require additional libraries" [@AngularVsReact].
 This is particularly important to us as it allows us to develop rapidly and lets us focus on building the application, compared to React which "is unopinionated and leaves developers to make choices about the best way to develop" [@ReactVsAngular].

+Angular also has an inbuilt internationalisation library which we can use to handle pluralisation, string extraction, number formatting, and date formatting.
+According to Angular's guide, "_Internationalization_ is the process of designing and preparing your app to be usable in different languages" [@AngularInternationalizationI18n].

 # CSS frameworks

 We wanted to choose a CSS framework that had the following features: